ucsb-cs24-f24/cs24-f24/_lab/lab06.md

 ```

 **Another example of multiple movies with the same rating**

-*let prefix.txt be a file that contains the prefix "be"*
+*Let prefix.txt be a file that contains the prefix "be"*

 ```
 ./runMovies input_1000_random.csv prefix.txt
 ```

 should produce the output:

 ```
 before sunrise, 7.7
 before the rain, 7.7